A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Introduction

 where $x \in \mathbb{R}^d$ corresponds to the parameters and $f$ denotes the total loss.
 Using zeroth-order information, i.e., function evaluations, first-order gradients can be estimated to solve the problem (P).

-Existing zeroth-order optimization (ZO) algorithms can be divided into two categories, namely, ZO with one-point feedback and ZO with two-point feedback. \cite{flaxman2005online} was among the first to propose a ZO algorithm with one-point feedback, i.e., a zeroth-order gradient estimator that queries one function value in each iteration.
-The corresponding one-point gradient estimator $\widetilde{\nabla} f(x)$ takes the form \footnote{In \cite{flaxman2005online}, the estimator is $\widetilde{\nabla} f(x) = \frac{du}{\delta} f(x + \delta u)$ where $u$ is uniformly sampled from a unit sphere.
+Existing zeroth-order optimization (ZO) algorithms can be divided into two categories, namely, ZO with one-point feedback and ZO with two-point feedback. \cite{flaxman2005online} was among the first to propose a ZO algorithm with one-point feedback, that queries one function value at each iteration to estimate the gradient.
+The corresponding one-point gradient estimator $\widetilde{\nabla} f(x)$ takes the form \footnote{In \cite{flaxman2005online}, the estimator is $\widetilde{\nabla} f(x) = \frac{du}{\delta} f(x + \delta u)$ where $x \in \mathbb{R}^d$ and $u$ is uniformly sampled from a unit sphere in $\mathbb{R}^d$.
 In this paper, we follow \cite{nesterov2017random} and sample $u$ from the standard normal distribution.}

 where $\delta$ is an exploration parameter and $u\in \mathbb{R}^d$ is sampled from the standard normal distribution element-wise.
-In particular, \cite{flaxman2005online} showed that the above one-point feedback has a large estimation variance and the resulting ZO algorithm achieves a convergence rate of at most $\mathcal{O}(T^{-\frac{1}{4}})$, which is much slower than that of gradient descent algorithms used to solve problem (P).
+In particular, \cite{flaxman2005online} showed that the above one-point gradient estimator has a large estimation variance and the resulting ZO algorithm achieves a convergence rate of at most $\mathcal{O}(T^{-\frac{1}{4}})$, where $T$ is the number of iterations, which is much slower than that of gradient descent algorithms used to solve problem (P).
 Assuming smoothness and relying on self-concordant regularization, \cite{saha2011improved,dekel2015bandit} further improved this convergence speed.
-However, the gap in the iteration complexity between one-point feedback and gradient-based methods remained.
-In order to reduce the estimation variance in the above one-point feedback, \cite{agarwal2010optimal,nesterov2017random,shamir2017optimal} introduced the following two-point feedback schemes
+However, the gap in the iteration complexity between ZO algorithms with one-point feedback and gradient-based methods remained.
+In order to reduce the large estimation variance of the above one-point gradient estimator, \cite{agarwal2010optimal,nesterov2017random,shamir2017optimal} introduced the following two-point gradient estimators

-and showed that ZO with these two-point feedbacks that have smaller estimation variance achieves a convergence rate of $\mathcal{O}(\frac{1}{\sqrt{T}})$ (or $\mathcal{O}(\frac{1}{T})$ when the problem is smooth), which is order-wise much faster than the convergence rate achieved by ZO algorithms with one-point feedback.
-Therefore, as pointed out in \cite{larson2019derivative}, a natural and fundamental question to ask is the following:
+that have lower estimation variance and showed that ZO with these two-point feedbacks achieves a convergence rate of $\mathcal{O}(\frac{1}{\sqrt{T}})$ (or $\mathcal{O}(\frac{1}{T})$ when the problem is smooth), which is order-wise much faster than the convergence rate achieved by ZO algorithms with one-point feedback.
+Therefore, as also pointed out in \cite{larson2019derivative}, a fundamental question we seek to answer in this paper is:

 \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item {\em (Q1): Does there exist a one-point feedback for which zeroth-order optimization can achieve the same query complexity as that of two-point feedback methods? } \end{itemize}